Portf-io/portf-coding-challenge-2/README.md

 3. There may be some bugs and you are also free to change any configuration if you want to.

+## 🚀  Getting Started

-4. It is a NextJS app with the following integrations:
+It is a NextJS app with the following integrations:

 - Prisma ORM with SQLite
 - Nexus (GraphQL schema generation)